matthew-towers/pathways/readme.md

 This is a collection of XML and XSL files and a shell script for generating a webpage with module dependency graphs.
+There is also a python3 script `pathways.py` which reads the XML files and outputs a markdown file suitable for use with [Jekyll](https://jekyllrb.com/) representing the pathways in table format.

 ---